 The series, part of Black and Women’s History Months in 2020, will include a multi-generational “Campus Community Conversation” on gender roles, relationship expectations throughout generations, warning signs of unhealthy relationships, masculinity, male dominance, sisterhood and the overall power of of healing.

 Power of One is also aiming to provide scholarships to 50 MTSU students to attend a theatrical performance of “The Color of Purple” at the Tennessee Performing Arts Center.
-An online streaming version is available for free to the campus community (requires MTSU log in) courtesy of the James E. Walker Library.
+An online streaming version is available for free to the campus community with an MTSU login, courtesy of the James E. Walker Library.

 Also in recognition of the campuswide series, Walker Library will be providing a book display on black women authors.